Blood Tribe Public Works

 Industrial architecture is a branch of architecture specialised in the design of buildings for use in industrial applications.
-Examples include factories, power plants, distilleries, steel mills, grain silos and foundries.
+Examples include factories, power plants, distilleries, warehousing, grain silos and foundries.
 Industrial architecture has a long history and has evolved throughout the centuries in response to modern advances such as processing efficiency, environmental protection and transport development.

 What's the Difference Between Industrial Architecture and Other Types of Architecture?

 Industrial architecture prioritizes the utility of a building over its exterior appearance, making them functionally ideal.
 Although outward appearance is usually less of a consideration, many industrial designs are still artistic and beautiful.

 These days, many historic buildings are a symbol of the industrial revolution.
 They have become a reminder of the industries that were once a cornerstone of the economies of the western world.